Alven08/CSCIE-E-33a/README.md

 ### static/AmazPocket/profile.js
 The profile.js file will load the orders the user made.
 If the user is a vendor it will also load the vendor's products.
-It follows the ten items at a time approach, for the orders and the products.
+It follows the nine items at a time approach, for the orders and the products.
 It organizes the two types of data in tabs.
 Your Orders tab and Your Products tab.
 If the user is not a vendor the Your Products tab will be hidden.
 When loading the orders, the file creates accordions that contain the order information.
 The first accordion will be open by default and the other accordions will be closed.
 Only one accordion at a time can be opened.

 ### static/AmazPocket/register.js